Vein Treatment Options Los Angeles

 Venefit™ and EVLT for varicose vein treatments

 At last, two minimally invasive and gentle alternative procedures to painful vein stripping surgery for varicose vein treatment and superficial venous reflux disease therapy; namely, Endovenous Laser Treatment (EVLT) and Venefit™ Targeted Endovenous Therapy (formerly known as VNUS Closure™).
 EVLT and Venefit are two office based procedures that eliminate the major superficial diseased veins that are in direct communication with the deep venous system; namely, the saphenous and perforator veins.
 These varicose vein treatments are performed under local anesthesia, whereby a needle hole opening in the skin is used to thread a catheter (Venefit or VNUS) or a laser fiber (EVLT) into the vein, typically just above or below the knee.
 The catheter or the laser fiber is then guided up the thigh and positioned using duplex ultrasound imaging.
 At this stage, radiofrequency or laser energy is precisely delivered to the identified diseased vein.
 The generated heat energy causes the vein wall to collapse permanently.
-Dr. Dishakjian will later treat the remaining side branches with sclerotherapy, foam sclerotherapy, or microphlebectomy, depending on their size and nature.
+Dr. Dishakjian of our vein clinic will later treat the remaining side branches with sclerotherapy, foam sclerotherapy, or microphlebectomy, depending on their size and nature.
 More about Venefit™ Targeted Endovenous Therapy (VNUS Closure) and EVLT or other surgical and non-surgical options for varicose vein treatment.

 VNUS CLOSURE FOR VARICOSE VEIN TREATMENT